TurtleTheater/Cannonball/README.md

 Firing a cannonball from a cannon, made fun!

+Each player has 5 attempts to hit targets.
+The player with the most points wins.
+I like to call this Anti-Golf.

-Use the up and down keys to aim the cannon up and down.
+Use the up and down keys to aim thine cannon up and down.

+Use the up and down keys to change the number of players then the Enter key to confirm your selection.

-Use the space bar to fire.
+Use the space bar to launch your projectile.

 Press the 'r' button to reset the game.